Congratulations on your new house! Now is a great time to lay the foundation for a safe and secure home.

 Also, according to a research paper titled Understanding Decisions to Burglarize from the Offender’s Perspective, which goes inside the mind of burglars and looks at their decision making progress, “83% of the burglars would try to determine if an alarm was present before breaking in, while 43% of the burglars would never continue a break-in with an alarm present (check out more burglar deterrents and statistics here).
 Those statistics really up your home defense odds with the purchase of a home security system!

-If you are looking for some great, unbiased information to compare various home security systems from someone who isn’t trying to sell you something, check out our comparison tool at https://24-7-home-security.com/home-security-system-comparison-tool/.
+If you are looking for some great, unbiased information to compare various home security systems from someone who isn’t trying to sell you something, check out our home security systems comparison page.
 It also has links to all of the systems we have reviewed in one spot.

 Home security systems can be as simple as calling a professional security company to come and install the equipment.
 Or, they can also be more do-it-yourself focused.
 You can install the equipment on your own and allow professionals to do the monitoring, or you can do the monitoring too.